~ Roman Monographs ~ Aqueducts · part IV · |

 |

-| Only the western districts, such as Regola, Trastevere and Borgo, were still rather dry.
-The little water that the Acqua Felice could carry to the opposite side of town (see also Fountains, part III, page 11) was certainly insufficient to cover the needs of the population.
-Even the rich families who dwelt in this part of Rome, such as the Farnese, still had to draw the extra water needed from the Tiber or from the fountains that already worked, or buy it from water-selling pedlars.
+Even the richest families who dwelt in this part of Rome, such as the Farnese, had to draw water from the Tiber, or from the fountains that already worked in other districts, or had to buy it from water-selling pedlars.
 At the beginning of the following century, pope Paul V had the ancient Aqua Traiana completely restored, and renamed Acqua Paola after himself.
-The works ended in 1618, but the aqueduct's 'display', i.e. the huge fountain on the Janiculum hill (see Fountains, part III, page 12), was finished no sooner than in 1690.
+The works ended in 1610, but the aqueduct's 'display', i.e. the huge fountain on the Janiculum Hill (see Fountains, part III, page 12), was opened a few years later (1614), and was completed no sooner than 1690.
 Due to its size, to the roman people still today this is "the big fountain".
 According to a blameful custom, though, for its making several blocks of marble were taken from the remains of temples and buildings in Trajan's Forum. |

 the 'big fountain' |